Automations

 • Target URL: https://www.g2.com/products/yourproduct/reviews/start

-• Context message: "Help others discover us — share your experience"
+• Context message: "Help others discover us by sharing your experience."

 • Finally: End conversation